Nuttal & Mann's

-Nuttal & Mann's was a saloon located in Deadwood, southern Dakota Territory.
+Nuttal & Mann's was a saloon located in Deadwood, southern Dakota Territory, North America.
 It was noted for being the death-place of James Butler "Wild Bill" Hickok.
 It was later renamed the "No. 10 Saloon".
 The current No. 10 Saloon is not at the same location as the original Nuttal & Mann's.

 Death of "Wild Bill" Hickok

 Background

 On the evening of August 1, 1876, Hickok was playing poker with a group of men.
 One of the men, Jack McCall, was an infrequent poker player and had been playing poorly.
 After McCall had lost his final hand, Hickok returned some of his losings and suggested he get something to eat with the money.
 It has been reported that McCall may have taken this gesture to be condescending.

 Assassination

 The following afternoon, Hickok entered Nuttall & Mann's Saloon and, while drinking at the bar, was invited to join the poker game.
 Hickok always preferred to sit with his back against the wall to avoid being vulnerable to attack from an adversary.
 However, the only seat available at the table had its back to the door of the saloon.
 Hickok asked one of the players, Charlie Rich, to switch seats but was refused.
 He reluctantly took the vacant seat.
 Subsequently, McCall entered the saloon, calmly walked up behind Hickok and shouted "Damn you!
 Take that!" as he shot him in the back of the head with a .45 caliber revolver.
 The bullet exited through Hickok's cheek and hit Capt.
 Massie, another poker player, in the wrist.
 McCall fled, while a few people attempted to revive Hickok.
 The attempts were futile, as he likely died instantly from the bullet wound to the head.
 The poker hand Hickok was holding when he was shot was reportedly a pair of eights and a pair of aces–all black–which has become known as the "dead man's hand" of today.